didof/tf_linear-regression/README.md

 })
 ```

 Finally, run `node index.js`.
-Some info will be displayed in console, a plot will be created/updated in the fs.

-### Learning Rate Optimization

-There are some opinionated methods, but in this demo I implemented a simple, custom one.

-- Adam
-- Adagrad
-- RMSProp
-- Momentum
+In console you can find info about the weights and R^2.
+Uncomment the plot section to obtain plots in the fs.